 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Tor Books on November 8, 2016 and has 336 pages.
+urban fantasy that was published by Tor Books on November 8, 2016 and has 336 pages.

 Explore it on Goodreads or Amazon.